 Provide gates and other structures associated with security, vehicle access or servicing points that are integrated into the building design and provide visual permeability.

-Encourage landscaping planting in front setbacks to improve ground-floor amenity and facilitate the transition between the public and private realms.
+Encourage landscaping in front setbacks to improve ground-floor amenity and facilitate the transition between the public and private realms.

 Allow a maximum 75% glazing on any façade and provide 50% visually permeable balcony balustrades.